 A few AHAs commonly found in exfoliants are:

-- Lactic acid - Lactic acid not only helps brighten the skin by exfoliating, it also helps even skin tone, soften rough skin, and reduces the appearance of pores.
+- Lactic acid helps brighten and even skin tone, soften rough skin, and reduces the appearance of pores.

-- Citric acid - As you may have guessed from the name, citric acid is found in fruits like lemons, grapefruits, and oranges.
+- Citric acid is found in fruits like lemons, grapefruits, and oranges.
 In addition to breaking up the bonds that hold skin together, citric acids also help reduce the appearance of fine lines and wrinkles.

 Benefits of Exfoliating